Need for affiliation: Situations

 There are many situations in which people feel a need for affiliation.
 For example, in a business setting, when creating a new product there can be many different ideas on how to market the product.
 A recently hired employee might feel a need for affiliation to have their idea heard because they feel this is the best course of action.
 If that person's idea is a success then that individual will feel a sense of achievement.
 Thus, being new the employee, he decides to involve himself so he feels a sense of belonging to the rest of the employees.
-One situation that causes a greater need for affiliation is during a stressful situation.
-An example where there was an increase in the need for affiliation among individuals was right after the September 11 terrorist attack on the World Trade Center.
+One situation that caused great affiliation was the September 11 terrorist attack on the World Trade Center.
 This event led to Americans' putting their differences aside and coming together.
 The increase in an individual's need for affiliation allowed individuals responding to the same stressor to come together and find security in one another.
 Situations that include fear often lead people to want to be together and trigger a need for affiliation.
 Research done by Schachter (1959) shows that fear that comes from anxiety increases the need for the person to affiliate with others who are going through the same situation or that could help them through the stressful event.
 The strength of this need changes from one person to the next, there are moments that people just want to be together.